 - Most brainstorming sessions/groups last only long enough to come up with ideas, not long enough to flesh them out.
 When these ideas get handed off to working groups, they can easily morph back into something that more closely resembles business as usual.

-To be sure, brainstorming can work for smaller decisions such as coming up with a name for a new product, creating a list of potential speakers for your next conference or deciding where to go for lunch.
+To be fair, brainstorming can work for smaller decisions such as coming up with a name for a new product, creating a list of potential speakers for your next conference or deciding where to go for lunch.
 But when it comes to transforming your business, it can fall short.

 A Better Way: Life Design Sprints

-If we’re going to shoot holes in an approach that industry has been using for years, we need to come up with a better way.
+If we’re going to shoot holes in an approach that the industry has been using for years, we need to come up with a better way.
 That’s exactly what we’ve developed with Life Design Sprints:

 Life Design Sprints are focused sessions, often lasting around five days, where we not only come up with ideas, but also choose the ones most likely to work, build prototypes and designs to test our ideas, and learn from the results with real customers.